-“Unlike you, I will always have a place at her side,” Fallon reminded, a certain amount of satisfaction in his voice.
+“Unlike you, I will always have a place at her side,” Fallon reminded, a certain amount of satisfaction in his voice at that unwavering truth.

 “We will see,” Santon spat.
-Then he growled, “Do not think I will allow you or that white idiot touch her again.
+Then he growled, “Do not think I will allow you or that white bastard touch her again.
 I know what you are, where you came from.
 I know what you have done under the guise of protecting them.
 It makes me look like a saint.”

 He tries to put doubt in your mind, my love.
 While our existence is not without blood and sacrifice, nothing is secret between us.
 We all knew the price for our actions, Damien’s voice float through Sapphira’s mind along with images of other encounters with the being they had had over the…years.
 Memories that had been lost to her for a very long time and she finally understood why Santon despised Fallon and Gideon.
 They had what he coveted.
 Her love and affections.

-No he hasn’t, Sapphira agreed sadly.
-It was time to regain what was lost and right what had been wronged for far to long.
+Unfortunately, some beings never learn, Sapphira sighed.
+It was time to regain what was lost and right what had been wronged for far too long.
 The first wrong had already been righted.
-Now it was the angel that held her gently in his wings, the angel that had been her friend, her confident, her warrior and her lover for more centuries that any being mortal or immortal could comprehend turn.
+Now it was the warrior that held her gently in his wings, the warrior that had been her friend, her confident, her protector and her lover for more centuries that any being mortal or immortal could comprehend turn.

 Reaching out, she brushed her fingertips through Fallon’s glossy black wings.
 Unable to stifle the groan, Fallon’s body shuddered under her touch.
 Gasps around them told Sapphira the glow that now emanated from those wings, making them shine with darkness, was seen by all.
 A mark or show of favor.